 Reverse Osmosis Container

-In a reverse osmosis containerized from time to time there may be reasons why you would not retrofit a normal fresh water maker package to your machinery room.
+In a reverse osmosis container from time to time there may be reasons why you would not retrofit a normal fresh water maker package to your machinery room.
 You may need the freshwater supply only for a limited time period, or there could be a case where there are practical limitations preventing such installation.
 In these cases, a containerised system on deck may be the ideal solution.
 In a containerised system all parts and equipment are installed and fixed inside the container, including pre-treatment, post-treatment and all piping and cabling.

 RO Container Interface points will be: